AgentMC/Sao20/Translate/Ru/Part9.md

 In the beginning, Ронье thought that the streams from minions’ mouths blocked the sunlight.
 But she quickly understood that was not the case.
 It was not only in the vicinity of minions that it got dark.
 The forest surrounding the mansion sank in black shadows, despite a bright scarlet illuminating it moments ago.
 The sunset sky became dark purple, и even some stars were twinkling in it.

-And even Solus floating just above the western horizon lost its light as if it had been dimmed by Lunaria.
+And even Solus floating just above the Западной horizon lost its light as if it had been dimmed by Lunaria.

 Within this suddenly fallen night, there was only one intensely shining thing.